SmartlyDressedGames/Unturned-Docs/docs/source/assets/ItemAsset/Introduction.rst

 **Bypass\_Hash\_Verification** *bool*: Disable hash verification check, and allow for mismatched files.
 Defaults to false.

-**EquipablePrefab** `Master Bundle Pointer <../MasterBundlePtr.rst>`_: Overrides the model spawned when this item is equipped.
+**EquipablePrefab** :ref:`Master Bundle Pointer <doc_data_masterbundleptr>`: Overrides the model spawned when this item is equipped.
 For example the Equipable prefab could use an animated skinned mesh component while the regular Item prefab only needs a static mesh component.

 **Ignore_TexRW** *flag*: Specified if read/writeable texture errors for the asset should be hidden from the error logs.